Spring Break Trips

 Pine Ridge Reservation - South Dakota

 The Pine Ridge Reservation in South Dakota is home to the Oglala Lakota Sioux tribe of Native Americans.
 Pine Ridge is beautiful in its rolling hills, and its spiritual and cultural heritage and yet tragic in its history of massacre, broken treaties and poverty.
 Students will be immersed into the unique homeland of the Lakota people, witnessing both the poverty and the hope.
 We will meet and work with students and teachers at Red Cloud Indian School, a Jesuit-run Elementary and High School that seeks to promote Lakota and Catholic values among the youth.
-Students will present an original mini-curriculum so this ABI is especially good for students interested in teaching or working with youth.
-In addition, students will have the chance to visit the spiritual center of the Lakota people: the Black Hills.
-The South Dakota ABI will be an opportunity to engage a history of injustice in our own "backyard", while growing in solidarity with a proud and hearty people used to finding joy and hope among hardship.
+Students will plan and present an original mini-curriculum so this ABI is especially geared toward education majors.
+Students who participate in this ABI must complete a VIRTUS Safe Environment Training through the Catholic Church.
+This trip is Saturday, March 1-Sunday March 10.

 Host Community: Pine Ridge Reservation